RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 Description: Network link status

-This command is used to access and configure device network link status.
+This command is used to access and configure the device network link status.

 | Command                              | Input Parameter | Return Value                               | Return Code              |
 | ------------------------------------ | --------------- | ------------------------------------------ | ------------------------ |